sifes/SelfAssessment/Skills/JavaScript.md

   - Object 🖐️ used
   - this 🖐️ used
   - arrow function 🖐️ used
-  - async function 👂 heard
+  - async function 🖐️ used
   - call 🖐️ used
   - bind 🖐️ used
   - apply 🖐️ used
-  - instanceof 👂 heard
+  - instanceof 🎓 known
   - ...spread 🖐️ used
   - ...rest 🖐️ used
   - typeof 🖐️ used
   - destructuring 🖐️ used
-  - generator  👂 heard
+  - generator 🎓 known
   - iterator 🖐️ used
-  - async generator
+  - async generator 👂 heard
-  - async iterator
+  - async iterator 👂 heard
-  - chaining 👂 heard
+  - chaining 🎓 known
   - optional chaining
   - IIFE 👂 heard
   - global 🖐️ used
-  - globalThis 👂 heard
+  - globalThis 🎓 known
-  - window 👂 heard
+  - window 🎓 known
   - getters and setters 🎓 known
-  - __proto__ 🎓 known
+  - **proto** 🎓 known
   - prototype 🎓 known
   - equality operators 🖐️ used
   - logical operators 🖐️ used
   - bitwise operators 🖐️ used
   - ternary operator 🖐️ used
   - void 👂 heard
   - yield 👂 heard
   - await 🖐️ used
-  - template literal
+  - template literal 👂 heard
   - strict mode 🖐️ used
   - delete 🎓 known
-  - in 👂 heard
+  - in 🖐️ used
   - super 🎓 known
   - Symbol 🎓 known
   - Reflect
 - Statements
   - if 🖐️ used
   - while 🖐️ used